MahediKamal/F1.VISA.USA/README.md

 ## 🎓 Getting Offers

 ### RA / TA / Fellowship Funding
-- If you get an admission letter but didn't get funding then reach out to the department and professors.
+- If you get an admission letter but didn't get funding, then reach out to the department and professors.
 - My experience getting RA: I applied centrally and received an admission offer for Fall 2025, but didn't get any funding then.
 So, I deferred my admission to Fall 2026.
 Later, I emailed a professor from that university, and he expressed interest in having me join in Spring 2026.
 As a result, I changed my admission term again and received a Research Assistantship (RA) offer from that professor.
-- If you have got any offer from a professor via email but don’t yet have an admission offer from that university, you should apply quickly.
+- If you have received an offer from a professor via email but don’t yet have an admission offer from that university, you should apply quickly.
 The professor can then support your application and help you secure funding.

 ---

 ## 💰 I-20 and Financial Documents

-- After you have managed your Admission and funding now it is time to get you I-20
+- After you have managed your Admission and funding, now it is time to get your I-20
-- For my case, I have to email Director of Recruitment & Marketing to get the I-20
+- For my case, I have to email the Director of Recruitment & Marketing to get the I-20

 ### Common I-20 Issues and Fixes
 - If you are fully funded but your I-20 shows a small deficit (e.g., $1–2k), that’s usually okay.
 You can simply show a bank statement covering that amount.